pytorch/torchtune/README.md

 ### Memory and training speed

 Below is an example of the memory requirements and training speed for different Llama 3.1 models.

+> [!NOTE]
-For ease of comparison, all the below numbers are provided for batch size 2, packed sequence length 2048, and no gradient accumulation with torch compile enabled.
+> For ease of comparison, all the below numbers are provided for batch size 2 (without gradient accumulation), a dataset packed to sequence length 2048, and torch compile enabled.

 If you are interested in running on different hardware or with different models, check out our documentation on memory optimizations [here](https://pytorch.org/torchtune/main/tutorials/memory_optimizations.html) to find the right setup for you.

 | Model | Finetuning Method | Runnable On | Peak Memory per GPU | Tokens/sec * |
 |:-:|:-:|:-:|:-:|:-:|